aehng/Lecture-Notes/Module0/Lec05-Fri_Jan_20/README.md

 *How comfortable are you with the command shell?*

-0. Warm, Cozy Blanket
+0. A Warm, Cozy Blanket
-1. Favorite Pair of Shoes
+1. Your Favorite Pair of Shoes
-2. Bowl of Cereal
+2. A Bowl of Cold Cereal
-3. Cold Shower
+3. Taking a Cold Shower
-4. Walking on Legos
+4. Stepping on Legos

+## Results of the post-assignment reflection survey

 Statistic                        | Value
 --------------------------------:|:---------------